 During this period, according to the American Association of Feed Stewardship Officials, which sets pet food standards in the United States, a set of dietary standards has been designed specifically for puppies and kittens during their formative years.
-More and more puppies and kittens are requiring freeze-dried cat food pet food with higher protein levels and higher calories. to meet their growing needs.
+More and more puppies and kittens are requiring freeze-dried cat food or oven baked tradition cat food with higher protein levels and higher calories. to meet their growing needs.
 If these nutritional needs are not met, pet growth may be stunted, or your pet may become ill.

 (2) The second life stage regarding dietary changes is the adult cat life stage

 Obesity is the most common nutritional disorder seen in dogs and cats today.
 One of the reasons is inappropriate life stage feeding.
 For example, an adult dog or cat, especially one that is sedentary, may become overweight or even obese if fed pet food intended for puppies or kittens.
-Freeze-dried cat food pet food labeled for all life stages can also deliver excess fat and nutrients that adult cats don't need because it's formulated for kittens and puppies.
+Freeze-dried cat food and cat treats wholesale labeled for all life stages can also deliver excess fat and nutrients that adult cats don't need because it's formulated for kittens and puppies.

 (3) The third life stage to be aware of is the old life stage